sajjadGG/book-python/stdlib/datetime/timezones.rst

 Standard Library
 ================
-.. versionadded:: 3.9
-    :pep:`615` -- Support for the IANA Time Zone Database in the Standard Library
+* Since Python 3.9: :pep:`615` -- Support for the IANA Time Zone Database in the Standard Library

 .. code-block:: python